DecisionsDev/decisions-on-kafka/Readme.md

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smith\",\"firstName\" : \"Alice\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,\"yearlyIncome\":200000},
 \"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":10000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 1" -Dexec.classpathScope="test"`

-'localhost:9092' is the broker url, if your broker url is different please change it accordingly,'requests' corresponds to the topic where loan requests are put, and 'replies' corresponds to the topic where the Business Application puts the execution result.
-1 is the number of loan request we want the Client Application sends to the Business Application.
+'localhost:9092' is the broker url, if your broker url is different please change it accordingly,'requests' corresponds to the topic where loan requests are put, and 'replies' corresponds to the topic where the Decision Service puts the execution result.
+1 is the number of loan request we want the Client Application sends to the Decision Service.

  2. Create the second Client Application : Open a second command line in the root folder, and then run the following command.
 The second client Application sends a loan request with the yearlyIncome 55000 and the amount of loan 110000.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" :\"Doe\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
  \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 1" -Dexec.classpathScope="test"`

- 3. Run the Business Application :
+ 3. Run the Decision Service :

-`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'baconsumegroup'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" `
+`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.DecisionService" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'baconsumegroup'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" `

-   'baconsumegroup' the consumer group in which is the Business Application.
+   'baconsumegroup' the consumer group in which is the Decision Service.

 4. Result :
 The loan request should be accepted in the first Client Application, and it should be rejected in the second Client Application.

-5. Stop the Business Application before starting the Sub-scenario 2.
+5. Stop the Decision Service before starting the Sub-scenario 2.

-### Sub-scenario 2 :  1 Client Application Sending several payload to N Business Applications
+### Sub-scenario 2 :  1 Client Application Sending several payload to N Decision Services

-The goal of this sub-scenario is to show the load balancing between two Business Applications.
+The goal of this sub-scenario is to show the load balancing between two Decision Services.

 ![use case 2](docs/images/usecase2.png)

-1. Run your first Business Application that puts its result in out1.txt.
+1. Run your first Decision Service that puts its result in out1.txt.

-`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
+`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.DecisionService" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" > out1.txt `

-2. Run your second Business Application that puts its result in out2.txt
+2. Run your second Decision Service that puts its result in out2.txt

-`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
+`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.DecisionService" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test"
  -Dibm.odm.install.dir="C:\ODM8920" > out2.txt`

 3. Run a client Application that will send seven messages.